Delivery Events

 The following JSON Schema describes the data structure that will be sent to your webhook by Email API.

-The event types complained
+The event type complained

-are reserved for future use.
+is reserved for future use.

 {